SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 **Loading data**

-Open Processing toolbox and find the PostGIS loader
+Open Processing toolbox and search for PostGIS.
+Find the "Import Vector into PostGIS database (available connections)" tool and open it.

 **Preparing data**

-Once data loaded to the database add some fields
+Once data loaded to the database add some fields for pgRouting.

+Populate fields with values suitable for network.

 **Configuring data**